ggiesen/napalm-dellos6/README.md

 * configuration management
 * most L3

 This driver is in the early stages, and is a work in progres.
+There are no unit tests at the moment either.
 Feel free to submit a PR to add additional getters.